-This course is divided in two parts:
+This course is divided in three parts:

-- 1. Modules 1-5 will focus on leadership strategies in a historical framework. - These readings will focus on early articulations of gender and the public sphere and consider whether or not those terms are still relevant today. - They will introduce key terms in leadership theory - 2.
-Modules 7-10 will focus on leadership dilemmas in various industries (locally and globally). - The readings in these modules will help us connect knowledge about leadership theory to different workplace contexts - They will help us theorize how gender and other dimensions of diversity facilitate/disrupt opportunities for leadership - These readings will help us gain an awareness of the value of strong leadership in knowledge-based economies
+Modules 1-4 will focus on leadership strategies in a historical framework.
+These readings will focus on early articulations of gender and the public sphere and consider whether or not those terms are still relevant today.
+They will introduce key terms in leadership theory leadership theory to different workplace contexts.
+They will help us theorize how gender and other dimensions of diversity facilitate/disrupt opportunities for leadership